-Resettlement is a viable option for less than one percent of the more than 70 million people worldwide who were forced to flee their homelands due to persecution based on their race, religion, nationality, political opinion, gender or sexual orientation.
+Resettlement is a viable option for less than one percent of the 79.5 million people worldwide who were forced to flee their homelands due to persecution based on their race, religion, nationality, political opinion, gender or sexual orientation.

 Historically, the United States has been among the world’s leaders in refugee resettlement, and this work lies at the heart of HIAS’ mission in the U.S. We are one of nine primarily faith-based organizations partnering with the federal government to help refugees start their lives in safety in America.